Analysis of the SiMPL method for density-based topology optimization: Introduction

 \section{Introduction}

 Topology optimization is a powerful tool in engineering design, enabling the discovery of optimized, efficient, and innovative structures and components.
 The technique finds an optimized material layout within a given design space for a prescribed set of loads, boundary conditions, and constraints.
 The overall goal is to maximize the performance of a structure, component, or the entire physical system.
-There is a wealth of literature on the subject.
-We point the interested reader to the well-known monographs \cite{Bendsoe1995,Bendsoe2004} as a starting point.
-Further key texts are referenced throughout the text below.
+There is a wealth of literature on the subject, and we point the interested reader to the well-known monographs \cite{Bendsoe1995,Bendsoe2004} as a starting point.
+Further key references are provided throughout the text below.

-It is also worth noting here that while second-order optimization methods have been developed for topology optimization \cite{Rojas-Labanda2016, Adam2018, Baraldi2023}, first-order methods remain of significant interest and are the most widely used in academia and industry \cite{Svanberg1987, Fleury1989, Zhou1991, Svanberg2002}.
-Second-order methods converge in fewer iterations, with computational cost per iteration significantly higher than first-order methods, which, in addition, offer simple algorithmic implementations, strengthening further their popularity.
+We note here that, while second-order optimization methods have been developed for topology optimization \cite{Rojas-Labanda2016, Adam2018, Baraldi2023}, first-order methods remain of significant interest and are the most widely used in academia and industry \cite{Svanberg1987, Fleury1989, Zhou1991, Svanberg2002}.
+Second-order methods converge in fewer (outer) iterations.
+However, the computational cost per iteration is significantly higher than first-order methods, which, in contrast, offer simple algorithmic implementations, thereby further strengthening their popularity.

-The main aim of this paper is to analyze a simple and efficient new method for topology optimization: \underline{Si}gmoidal \underline{M}irror descent with a \underline{P}rojected \underline{L}atent variable or, simply, the SiMPL method.
+The main aim of this paper is to analyze a simple and efficient new first-order method for density-based topology optimization: \underline{Si}gmoidal \underline{M}irror descent with a \underline{P}rojected \underline{L}atent variable or, simply, the SiMPL method.
 The overall goal is to provide the SiMPL method with a rigorous mathematical foundation.
 The companion article~\cite{simplapp} focuses on applications of the SiMPL method and its computer implementation.
 Nevertheless, we do include several illustrative numerical examples at the end of this paper.
+The two numerical examples illustrate the advantages of a first-optimize-then-discretize approach, not only in terms of the formulation of the algorithm and corresponding convergence analysis, which extends to any conforming discretization, but also by demonstrating mesh and order independence.